-Ryleigh is a tall-for-her-age, active, chatty, and assertive three year old.
+Ryleigh is a tall-for-her-age, active, chatty, and assertive three-year-old.
 She loves to chase her parents through the house or sing songs in the car.
-Other favorite activities include going to the park, playing with cats, molding play-doh into various shapes, oogling at babies, and pretending she's a big sister.
+Other favorite activities include going to the park, playing with cats, molding play-doh into various shapes, ogling at babies, and pretending she's a big sister.
 She regularly attends daycare and gets along well with kids regardless of their age.
 Her best friend, Lila, started daycare at the same time and they've both spent nearly every day together.
-She likes to eat a variety of foods but has to be reminded to eat other foods than her favorites, french fries and noodles of all kinds.
+She likes to eat a variety of foods but has to be reminded to eat other foods than her favorites, french fries, and noodles of all kinds.
 Ryleigh has told her parents that she's excited to have a sibling and the prospect of being a big sister.

 About Our Home